shanaider/docker-registry-mirror/README.md

 curl http://localhost:xxxxx/v2/_catalog
 ```

-Here, assume port `xxxxx` is the nodePort we just find out via "kubectl" command.
+Here, `xxxxx` is the nodePort number we just find out via "kubectl" command.

 We should see: